 Looking to take a visit to Scotland and want to visit the beautiful World Heritage Sites while you’re here?
 Here’s an overview of the seven World Heritage Sites in Scotland plus the two tentative sites plus tips for visiting from a local.

 (This is a guest post by Graham from My Voyage Scotland about Scotland’s UNESCO World Heritage Sites.
 He has visited all of Scotland’s UNESCO sites.
 Minor tweaks have been made to change the spellings to American English.
 There are a few additional travel tips from me at the end of the post).

 You may have heard people talk about UNESCO world heritage sites or seen stunning pictures of them on Instagram photography accounts.
 Perhaps you have even visited several of the world heritage sites yourself and uploaded said photographs.

-World Heritage Sites are cultural, historical or scientific sites of ‘outstanding universal value’, important not only for the land they exist in but for the generations of people that surround it.
-These sites are protected by a number of international treaties and are judged as crucial to the collective interests of humanity.
+World Heritage Sites are cultural, historical, or scientific sites of ‘outstanding universal value’, important not only for the land they exist in but for the generations of people that surround it.
+These sites are protected by several international treaties and are judged as crucial to the collective interests of humanity.